Sprechen Sie über Ihre Marke

 If you experience unusual discharge, burning, discomfort or pain during urination , this could already be an initial indication of an infection.
 Additionally, pain in acute areas may occur, for example, in the throat or the intimate area in general.
 In women, there may also be bleeding and pain during intercourse , as well as abdominal pain and in some cases even fever.

-In most cases, a chlamydia infection is asymptomatic, and the spread of the infection occurs unknowingly, which is why a regular chlamydia test is advisable for everyone to avoid later consequences and further spread.
+In most cases, however, a chlamydia infection is asymptomatic, and the spread of the infection occurs unconsciously, which is why a regular chlamydia test is advisable for everyone to avoid later consequences and further spread.

 Infections that remain untreated due to ignorance or neglect can have serious consequences.
 In women, an untreated infection can even lead to infertility.
 In this case, the bacteria infect the uterus, where they multiply and nest in the fallopian tubes.